 You can most definitely insure a bus conversion.

-RV insurance is typically an additional policy to your primary vehicle insurance.
+RV or skoolie insurance is typically an additional policy to your primary vehicle insurance.

 One of the most common mistruths told to insurance companies is “how long do you live or travel in your RV?”